sanjanarose-pixel/shadow-whisperer/README.md

 Because honestly, who said useless projects cannot be magical?

 ### The Problem (that doesn't exist)
-Sometimes you have a perfectly good shadow puppet and absolutely no idea what animal it is.
-Honestly, unacceptable.
+We think every shadow puppet deserves a voice.

 ### The Solution (that nobody asked for)
 Shadow Whisperer watches your shadow through the camera, figures out whether it is a dog, crab, or snake, and makes the correct animal sound.
-Because apparently shadows needed a voice.
+Because apparently shadows needed a voice, if you are willing to listen.

 ## Technical Details
 ### Technologies/Components Used